padiketeku/EarthObservation101-Practicals/Activity-14- Classification of Surface Types-TRY2.md

 Note that you may need to use Google satellite imagery to support the labelling process.
 In fact, Google satellite imagery was used as much as possible to assign labels to the points.

+It is worth flagging that you may see that majority of the 120 pixels or points sampled were NTV.
+When this was experience purposive sampling of additional pixels or points was performed for the rare classes, resulting in 183 samples: 63 more than the original. ([Olofsson et al. (2014)](https://doi.org/10.1016/j.rse.2014.02.015)) recommended a minimum of 50 samples for rare classes.
+We did not apply this recommendation in this demonstration, but you may want to follow this guide in future work.

 #### Merge feature collection

 Next, merge the six feature collections into one big feature collection.